 Australia is one of the few countries in the world that requires quarantine for nearly all pets that arrive in the country.

 Unless you are currently in New Zealand (or the Australian territories of Norfolk Island or Cocos (Keeling) Islands), all pets must undergo quarantine.
 There is no other way to avoid pet quarantine in Australia.

 Up until recently, the minimum quarantine period in Australia was 10 days for all pets.
 (Although in the past this was longer, sometimes months long.)
 However, in March 2023, the minimum quarantine period was increased to 30 days for some cases.

-For pets being imported to Australia from Group 3 countries (including the United States, United Kingdom and most of Europe), unless a new identity verification step (see below) is performed, a minimum quarantine period of 30 days applies instead of 10 days – a far longer stay!
+For pets being imported to Australia from Group 3 countries (including the United States, United Kingdom, most of Europe, United Arab Emirates, South Korea and Hong Kong), unless a new identity verification step (see below) is performed, a minimum Australian quarantine period of 30 days applies instead of 10 days – a far longer stay!